Kisrawan: Sayfa–Ma'n conflict

 The takeover of the Kisrawan by Sayfa caused consternation with the provincial government in Damascus.
-It viewed the district's control by the governor of Tripoli, Sayfa, as effectively separating it from Damascene administration.
+It viewed the district's control by the governor of Tripoli (Sayfa) as effectively separating it from Damascene administration.
 Further, by controlling the Kisrawan, Sayfa antagonized the Druze chief and district governor of Sidon-Beirut Sanjak, Fakhr al-Din Ma'n, whose jurisdiction bordered the Kisrawan.
 In 1598 Fakhr al-Din and the governor of Baalbek, Musa al-Harfush, with Damascene backing, routed the Sayfas in a battle at the Kalb River.
-Fakhr al-Din captured Kisrawan but returned it to Sayfa after a year after coming to an agreement with him.
+Fakhr al-Din captured the Kisrawan but returned it to Sayfa a year later as part of an agreement with him.

 During the rebellion of Ali Janbulad of Aleppo, Fakhr al-Din allied with the rebels and took over the Kisrawan in 1606, following the flight of Sayfa from Tripoli.
 He installed Yusuf al-Muslimani as his deputy over the subdistrict.
 When Fakhr al-Din fled Mount Lebanon for Tuscany during an Ottoman punitive expedition in 1613, the Kisrawan was restored to the Sayfas by the commander of the expedition, Hafiz Ahmed Pasha.
-The following year a new province was established, the Sidon Eyalet, its governor Bustanji Pasha attempted to wrest control of the Kisrawan but was repulsed by the Sayfas.
-The Sayfas finally lost the district permanently in 1616, when Fakhr al-Din's son Ali and brother Yunus, with Ottoman backing, defeated the Sayfas' Druze allies and caused Hasan Sayfa (Yusuf's son) to flee for Akkar.
-In 1621, Fakhr al-Din, who had since returned to Mount Lebanon, compelled Sayfa to relinquish to him his remaining properties in Ghazir and Antelias to settle mounting debt.
+The following year a new province was established, the Sidon Eyalet, and its governor Bustanji Pasha attempted to wrest control of the Kisrawan but was repulsed by the Sayfas.
+The Sayfas permanently lost the district in 1616, when Fakhr al-Din's son Ali and brother Yunus, with Ottoman backing, defeated the Sayfas' Druze allies and caused Hasan Sayfa (Yusuf's son) to flee for Akkar.
+In 1621, Fakhr al-Din, who had since returned to Mount Lebanon, compelled Sayfa to relinquish to him his remaining properties in Ghazir and Antelias to settle Sayfa's mounting debt.